1. About acrivastine

 You could be having a serious allergic reaction and may need immediate treatment in hospital.

-These aren't all the side effects of acrivastine.
+These are not all the side effects of acrivastine.
 For a full list, see the leaflet inside your medicines packet.

 You can report any suspected side effect using the Yellow Card safety scheme.